-Watty Piper and the Little Engine That Could
+Watty Piper’s the Little Engine That Could: A Perfect Bedtime Story

-Mention the Little Engine That Could to many readers, and they are sure to smile at memories of the colourful Watty Piper tale about a small locomotive that needs to pull a train up a mountain.
+Mention the Little Engine That Could to many readers, and they are sure to smile at memories of the colorful Watty Piper tale about a small locomotive that needs to pull a train up a mountain that they heard as one of their bedtime stories.
 The story has given an innumerable number of people a mantra that has helped them persevere through all sorts of difficulties: I Think I Can!

 A Fairy Tale Is Born